Office: UAC 371

 B.A., Northern Illinois University

 J.D., Ph.D., The University of Texas at Austin

-Paul Kens is a professor of political science and history at Texas State University-San Marcos.
+Paul Kens is a professor in the Department of Political Science.
 He received his B.A from Northern Illinois University, his J.D. from the University of Texas in 1971, and his Ph.D in Government from the University of Texas in 1987.
 He frequently writes on subjects involving legal history, constitutional history, and the history of law in the American West.
 His books include Lochner v.
 New York: Economic Regulation on Trial, Justice Stephen Field: Shaping Liberty from the Gold Rush to the Gilded Age, and The Supreme Court Under Chief Justice Morrison R. Waite 1874-1888 (forthcoming 2010).